DrSeabass/lichdom/README.md

 * Flipping back and forth in the PDF / physical book when drawing cards slowed play

 # TODOs
-* Finish inputting card definitions from the game
+* Fix structure of code, introduce modules
-* Implement a proper state machine & command / action pattern for game logic
+* Clean up text display
 * Add saving & loading of game state so sessions are resumable
 * Add ability to flush text prompts into some archival format
-* Clean up text display
+* Implement a proper state machine & command / action pattern for game logic

 # Outside Refrences